Vaughan Coleman DME

 Vaughan is originally from the Waikato area on the North Island of New Zealand, where he grew up on various dairy farms with his parents and sister.
 While in school, Vaughan spent a lot of his spare time helping on the farm, which included milking cows, cropping, fencing, and water repairs.
 He also worked on various farms, where he began riding dirt bikes, modifying and repairing vehicles, and fishing, which continue to be his main hobbies.
 He attended various small rural schools and moved onto Te Aroha College to complete his high school education.

-After finishing high school, I completed my apprentice in Maintenance and Diagnostics in Mechanical Engineering at Cullen Engineering Co.
+After high school, he completed his apprenticeship in Maintenance and Diagnostics in Mechanical Engineering at Cullen Engineering Co.
 Ltd. in Te Aroha.
-I spent 6 years with Cullen’s where I was based in the machine shop but spent a lot of time on performing site work and also in the fabrication shop when required.
-We specialised in building and installing conveyor systems, tail lift gates and structural steel work.
+After that, he spent 6 years with Cullen’s, which specializes in building and installing conveyor systems, tail lift gates and structural steel work.
+While primarily based in the machine shop, Vaughan also spent time performing site work and working in the fabrication shop.